HeroDigital/renditions-servlet/readme.md

 AEM comes with two kinds of image renditions for DAM assets (web and thumbnail).
 This bundle provides a single servlet which can be used to request DAM image renditions in a prioritized manner.

+Special "original" rendition can also be retrieved.
+However, it is only returned if specifically asked for and is not included in normal rendition resolution.

 ## Documentaton

 Supported Extensions: jpg, jpeg, png